 As with many conditions, the scientific study of any one particular aspect of a given condition can and do vary greatly; however, the scientific community generally accepts scoliosis can cause detectable shortness of breath in spinal curvatures reaching 50+ degrees and significant lung restriction in patients with curves greater than 90 degrees. [source]

-I realize many of you reading this article are left thinking, “How do I know if scoliosis is affecting my lungs?”
-Please keep in mind, Cobb angle measurements are only one small part of evaluating the scoliosis condition; there are many other possible explanations for breathing problems with scoliosis beyond just the spinal curvature seen on x-ray.
+I realize many of you are reading this article are left thinking, “How do I know if scoliosis is affecting my lungs?”
+Please keep in mind; Cobb angle measurements are only one small part of evaluating and the treatment for scoliosis; there are many other possible explanations for breathing problems with scoliosis beyond just the curved spine seen on x-ray.

 Additional Things to Consider If You Have a Hard Time Breathing With Scoliosis

-HNMT Genomic Variants: The Histamine N-Methyltransferace genomic functional group is commonly found in patients with idiopathic scoliosis.
+The Histamine N-methyltransferase genomic functional group is commonly found in patients with idiopathic scoliosis.
 This gene codes for enzymes that break down and reduce histamine.
-Without adequate levels of this enzyme, histamine levels may build up over time and begin to have an effect on breathing similar to chronic allergies.
-It is very possible many people with scoliosis and breathing difficulties could suffer from this undetected genomic variant functional group that could easily be resolved with a natural nutrient intervention called “Hista-Block“.
+Without adequate levels of this enzyme, histamine levels may build up over time and begin to affect breathing, similar to chronic allergies.
+Many people with scoliosis and breathing difficulties could suffer from this undetected genomic variant functional group that could quickly resolve with a natural nutrient intervention called “HistaHelper.“

-Biomechanical Rib Cage Dysfunction: Obviously, the bending and twisting of the spine in patients with scoliosis will have a negative effect on the normal biomechanic, as well as the rib cage that is attached to the spine.
-Most patients refer to this as their rib hump, or “bump,” and it is sometimes accompanied with rib pain.
-The source of the rib pain is often muscular, but stuck joints, and even entrapped capsular ligaments, can create very real and significant discomfort.
+The source of the rib pain is often muscular, but stuck joints, and even entrapped capsular ligaments, can create real and significant discomfort.
 While inhaling, the rib cage expands up and out to lower pressure in the lungs and allow air to flow into the chest cavity.
-Restriction from stuck joints, or pain related to muscle spasms, may prevent the rib cage from fully expanding and thus decrease the patient’s ability to breath normally.
+Restriction from stuck joints, or pain related to muscle spasms, may prevent the rib cage from fully expanding and thus decrease the patient’s ability to breathe normally.

-There is one study published in the Scientific Journal Chest in 2001 that evaluated the effect of spinal manipulation therapy, traction, and physical therapy — procedures which are also used as part of the ScoliSMART approach — on a middle-aged female with idiopathic scoliosis.
-It found there was a 7.5-cm gain in chest expansion over the course of treatment.
+One study published in the Scientific Journal Chest in 2001 evaluated the effect of spinal manipulation therapy, traction, and physical therapy — procedures which are also used as part of the ScoliSMART approach — on a middle-aged female with idiopathic scoliosis.
+It found a 7.5-cm gain in chest expansion over the course of treatment.
 This could be considered published proof that these methods can positively influence chest expansion.